ghb24/NECI_STABLE/docs/neci/input/system.rst

     This option will stochastically calculate the size of a truncated determinant space from the reference determinant FDet.
 This algorithm is far better for calculation the size of the truncated space compared to **CALCMCSIZESPACE**.
-It is also parallelised, and takes into account all the symmetries (including HPHF).
+It is also parallelised, and takes into account all the symmetries (including HPHF, though careful about what this means, and that the reference determinant is closed shell).
 It takes the truncation level (this does not need to be the same as the **EXCITE** specification, CalcDetCycles
     - the number of MC *acceptances* (this is subtly different to the cycles in **CALCMCSIZESPACE**) per processor, and CalcDetPrint - the number of cycles before